luvittor/shopify-sync-backend-laravel/README.md

 This project was developed as part of a **technical assessment**: synchronize Shopify products using **Laravel** for the backend and **Vue.js** for the frontend (visit the repo here: [shopify-sync-frontend-vue](https://github.com/luvittor/shopify-sync-frontend-vue)).

-Tests don’t need Shopify and simulate the API.
+Tests run against mocked Shopify responses, so you can work locally without real API credentials.

 ## Requirements